IhorNehrutsa/micropython/docs/library/machine.Encoder.rst

       - *filter_ns* specifies a minimum period of time in nanoseconds that the source signal needs to be stable for a pulse to be counted.
 Implementations should use the longest filter supported by the hardware that is less than or equal to this value.
-The default 0 is no filter.
+The default is 0 – no filter.

 Methods
 -------